TOEFL to be shortened by an hour from July, candidates to get real-time notification of score status | Education

 ETS, which conducts TOEFL and Graduate Record Examinations (GRE), announced on Tuesday a series of changes in the English language proficiency test to create an optimal experience for those taking it.
 The changes will be be effective from July 26.

-TOEFL is welcomed by more than 10,000 institutions in over 150 countries and is universally accepted in popular destinations like the United States, Canada, Australia, and New Zealand, and by over 98 per cent of universities in the UK.

-According to ETS, while the reading section will be shortened, the ''independent writing task'' will be replaced by the ''writing for an academic discussion''.
+TOEFL is a standardized test to measure the English language ability of non-native speakers wishing to enrol in English-speaking universities.
+The test is accepted by more than 11,500 universities and other institutions in over 160 countries, including the US, the UK, Canada and Australia.
+According to ETS, while the reading section in TOEFL will be shortened, the ''independent writing task'' will be replaced by the ''writing for an academic discussion''.
 All unscored questions will also be removed from the exam.

 Test takers will see their official score release date upon completion of the test, in addition to receiving real-time notification of changes to their score status.